ppi/skeletonapp/README.md

 Introduction
 ------------
-This is a simple, skeleton application using the ZF2 MVC layer and module systems.
-This application is meant to be used as a starting place for those looking to get their feet wet with ZF2.
+This is a simple, skeleton application using the PPI MVC layer and module systems.
+This application is meant to be used as a starting place for those looking to get their feet wet with PPI.

 What is PPI ?
 --------------
 PPI is the the PHP Interoperability Framework.
 It provides an equal and open platform to empower PHP developers to pick the best tools from the best PHP frameworks

 PPI bootstraps framework components for you from the top frameworks such as ZendFrameworks2, Symfony2, Laravel4, FuelPHP, Doctrine2

 Installation using Vagrant and Ansible